 Assisted Living Basics

 Assisted living facilities are housing for elderly or disabled people that provides some level of assistance, but not total care.
 This assistance may include meals, housekeeping and help with daily activities like bathing, as well as nursing care, such as disease or medication management.
 Assisted living also provides safety and security 24 hours a day, opportunities for socialization, local transportation to nearby stores and doctors’ offices, and entertainment.
-Before you talk with your veteran about potentially moving to assisted living, do a little homework.
-This conversation is not easy.
-Knowing the details about assisted living facility options before you talk is helpful.- Review the shared decision-making form provided by the U.S. Department of Veterans Affairs (VA).
-Carefully read this form on your own before the veteran fills it out.

 - Explore the assisted living facilities available within the veteran’s budget.
 The VA does not pay for the rent or cost of basic services in the facility.
 However, it may pay for extra services needed, such as professional nursing.
 Inquire about how the facility accommodates issues the disabled vet may have, such as mobility issues.